rymend/MSFTImagineArchive/200 - Machine Learning in Python/1 - Ingest/readme.md

     _Opening the "flights" directory_

 1. Confirm that **flightdata.csv** is present in the "flights" directory.
-Then click the **New** button and choose **Python 3** from the drop-down list to create a new Jupyter notebook with a Python 3 kernel.
+Then click the **New** button and choose **Python 3 Spark - local** from the drop-down list to create a new Jupyter notebook with a Python 3 kernel.

     ![Creating a new Jupyter notebook](Images/new-python-3.png)